Programs for Education

 Why is College So Expensive?
 0

 The cost of private four-year colleges and universities has steadily increased far beyond the means of all but a small % of American households.
-Here are the first reasons as to why college is so expensive.
+Here are the reasons as to why college is so expensive.

 The Higher Education Act of 1965 marked the beginning with NO end!